ncipollo/greed/plan.md

     - Add `#[derive(Debug, Clone, serde::Serialize, serde::Deserialize)]` or similar macros to the trait or implementations if they become necessary due to trait bounds or usage, though likely not needed for the trait itself.
 - [ ] **Task 8: Review and test.**
     - Compile the project to ensure all changes are valid.
-    - Write unit tests for each implementation of `ShouldFetchQuotes` to verify correct behavior.
+    - Write unit tests for each implementation of `QuoteFetcherConfig` to verify correct behavior.
 - [ ] **Task 9: Delete this task list (`plan.md`).**